Vero279/ViewMyProjects/README.md

 ## License

+⚠️ Disclaimer

-MIT - Feel free to use this project as a template for your own portfolio or launcher.
+This project is an example exercise meant for evaluation in an academic context.
+It is not intended for production use and may have limitations inherent to a learning environment.
+Feel free to use this project as a template for your own portfolio or launcher.

 ## Credits

 Built with [p5.js](https://p5js.org) - A JavaScript library for creative coding.

+👩‍💻 Author

+Verónica Couto Final Year Student — ISTEC Porto